-(f) Focusing on overcoming barriers to ratification and implementation, such as by adding new flexibilities like timescales that would, for example, allow for sufficient time for retrofitting or gradual decommissioning of old installations, by allowing alternative base years for the emission reduction commitments, by indicating in the revised text that new measures/requirements would not be mandatory for new Parties (idea proposed by the Coordinating Group on the promotion of actions towards implementation of the Convention in Eastern Europe, the Caucasus and Central Asia (Coordinating Group)).
-Additional ratifications of the amended Gothenburg Protocol, or an update thereof, are, rather, a means to an end, although their value and merit as legally binding long-term commitments by Parties should not be underestimated;
+(f) Focusing on overcoming barriers to ratification and implementation, such as adding new flexibilities like timescales that could extend time for retrofitting or gradual decommissioning of old installations, allowing alternative base years for the emission reduction commitments, and/or indicating in the revised text that new measures/requirements would not be mandatory for new Parties (idea proposed by the Coordinating Group on the promotion of actions towards implementation of the Convention in Eastern Europe, the Caucasus and Central Asia (Coordinating Group)).
+Additional ratifications of the amended Gothenburg Protocol and their value and merit as legally binding long-term commitments by Parties, should not be underestimated;

-(g) Introducing a staged approach, where (revised) technical annexes are accepted and ratified gradually (ratification of one annex at a time, or as appropriate), or where the Protocol is ratified in one go, with phased commitments described in the Protocol itself.
-Both options require amendments to the Protocol text to introduce this gradual approach.
-For further information, see section III; [Placeholder – this section is pending additional information]
+(g) Introducing a staged approach to ratification where (revised) Technical Annexes are accepted and ratified gradually (ratification of one annex at a time, or as appropriate).
+This requires an amendment to the Protocol text to scope in this gradual approach to ratification.

+(h) Introducing a phased approach to the basic obligations (emission reduction commitments, technical emission reduction requirements like emission limit values), where the Protocol is ratified at one time, with the basic obligations (and increasing ambition levels) phased in over time and explicitly described in the Protocol itself.
+This option requires amendments to the Protocol text to introduce this gradual approach to the basic obligations.
+For further information, see section III;

-(h) Allowing automatic incorporation of relevant emission limit values in the technical annexes upon ratification for specific groups of countries (similar to the approach for Canada under article 3 (11 bis) of the amended Gothenburg Protocol);
+(i) Allowing automatic incorporation of relevant emission limit values in the technical annexes upon ratification for specific groups of countries (similar to the approach for Canada under article 3 (11 bis) of the amended Gothenburg Protocol);

-(i) Replacing some or all technical annexes by referring to guidance documents, to allow Parties to implement the emission reduction measures they consider most effectiveGiven that guidance documents can be updated without requiring ratification processes, this would also allow these document to better keep pace with advances in mitigation technologies;
+(j) Replacing some or all technical annexes by referring to new and (to be updated) existing guidance documents, to allow Parties to implement the emission reduction measures they consider most effective..;

-(j) Addressing all articles of the Protocol and assessing them for continued relevancef articles are spent like the timescales, updating the preambular text to include stronger language on CH4 as an ozone precursor, include more specific information on short-lived climate pollutants in general, updating the language on the articles to reduce the administrative burden associated with the older protocols.
+(k) Addressing all articles of the Protocol and assessing them for continued relevance.
+If some articles are limited in their use or contain timescales which have passed, these could be amended.
+In addition, updates to articles could be considered to reduce the administrative burden of older protocols.
+Other proposals could be to add some additional preambular and operational text on short lived climate pollutants, including CH4 as an ozone precursor.

 C. Approach 3: Develop new instrument(s) or measure(s)

-16. This approach could include one or more new binding and/or non-binding instrument(s) or measure(s), or a combination thereof.
+14. This approach could include one or more new binding and/or non-binding instrument(s) or measure(s), or a combination thereof.
 A new instrument could be considered to replace or complement the amended Gothenburg Protocol (i.e. a new kind of multi-pollutant protocol and/or a complementary instrument for a specific pollutant (i.e. CH4).
-Under this approach, there are binding and non-binding options that could be undertaken, some of which have overlaps with approaches 1–2 and 4.
+Under this approach, there are binding and non-binding options, some of which have overlaps with approaches 1–2 and 4.

-Non-binding instrument(s)/measure(s)
+Approach 3(a) Non-binding instrument(s)/measure(s)

-17. A non-binding instrument could include:
+15. A non-binding instrument could include:

 (a) Developing voluntary programmes such as the Batumi Action for Cleaner Air (2016–2021) initiative (ECE/BATUMI.CONF/2016/7), under which Governments were invited to voluntarily commit to implementing specific individual actions to combat air pollution and share their successes and further challenges with others.
-Further to this, Parties are encouraged to implement commitments that would implement and potentially lead to ratification of the protocols to the Convention. .
-An option would be to utilize and revive this initiative under a new treaty or protocol
+Further to this, Convention Parties are encouraged to implement commitments that would implement and potentially lead to ratification of the protocols to the Convention.
+The final Report on the Implementation of the Batumi Action for Cleaner Air (2016–2021) (ECE/NICOSIA.CONF/2022/7 shows that 87 commitments were completed or in progress.
+An option would be to utilize and revive this non-binding initiative in conjunction with a new treaty or protocol, but equally useful in case of a ‘no revision’ of the Gothenburg Protocol (approach 1);